ec-jrc/lisflood-utilities/README.md

 1. The forest fraction was derived from the MEaSUREs VCF dataset (0.05° resolution; 1982–2016; [Song et al., 2018](https://doi.org/10.1038/s41586-018-0411-9)) available from the [NASA Earthdata website](https://doi.org/10.5067/MEaSUREs/VCF/VCF5KYR.001).
 1. The irrigation (no rice) and irrigated rice fractions were based on HYDE V3.2 (0.083° resolution; 10,000 BC to 2015; [Klein Goldewijk et al., 2017](https://doi.org/10.5194/essd-9-927-2017)).
 The `baseline` and `general_files` folders should be downloaded from the [DANS data portal](https://doi.org/10.17026/dans-25g-gez3).

+The locations of the data are specified in the configuration file.
 The script also requires a template map which defines the output resolution and area.
 The template map should be in netCDF-4 format and contain `lat` and `lon` variables and a data variable (any name).
 The location of the template map is specified using `templatemap_path` in the configuration file.

 # Methods